A2osX/A2osX/.Docs/Developers Guide.md

 You can find more information about this assembler here: http://www.txbobsc.com/scsc/scassembler/index.html

-### Github
+### GitHub

+*GitHub* hosts the A2osX repository, of which this document is a part.
+The whole repository can be found at http://www.github.com/a2osx/a2osx .
+As a standard *GitHub* repository you can use tools like *Git* and *Atom* to work with the files that make up A2osX.

 ### TortoiseSVN

-We use TortoiseSNV to pull/push changes to GitHUb (commit/update).
-Specifically we use version 1.10.2.28392 because we have found later versions have conflicts with GitHub.
-There are other software packages available, many of them public domain, that can be used to manage GitHub respositories on your desktop.
+The A2osX development team uses *TortoiseSNV* to pull (sync) and push (commit) changes with *GitHub* .
+Specifically we use version 1.10.2.28392 because we have found later versions have conflicts with *GitHub*.
+There are other software packages available, many of them public domain, that can be used to manage *GitHub* respositories on your desktop including *GitHub Desktop*.

 ### MarkdownPad 2

-MD is a standard language for making documentation files.
-We use MarkdownPad 2/Pro to edit our MD files, but there are many many alternatives, including some in the Public Domain.
-In fact, ATOM is a standard alternate utilized by many in the GitHub community.
+Markdown is a standard language for making documentation files.
+We use *MarkdownPad 2/Pro* to edit our documentation (.MD) files, but there are many many alternatives, including some in the Public Domain.
+In fact, ATOM is a standard open source alternate utilized by many in the *GitHub* community.

-If you decide to use MarkdownPad 2 as we do, you may want to add support for GitHub Tables in Live preview you need to go into Options and change the Markdown Processor to GitHub Flavor and then you need to fix GitHub login because it it only supports SSL/TLS 1.0 which is not enabled by default in Windows.   to fix that you have to change some registry settings.
+If you decide to use *MarkdownPad 2* as we do, you may want to add support for *GitHub Tables* in Live preview you need to go into *Options* and change the *Markdown Processor* to *GitHub Flavor* and then you need to fix *GitHub login* because it it only supports SSL/TLS 1.0 which is not enabled by default in Windows.   to fix that you have to change some registry settings.

-Documentation for A2osX is written in standard Github Markdown language.
-There are many editors you can use to read/make these files.
-THis includes Atom??? and our favorite MarkdownPad 2.
-Note though to use this edititor you need

-Use MarkdownPad 2 Pro to edit Github Markdown files such as this one.
-Note to fully use its features you need a pro license and you need to enable the Github markdown preview options.
-If you have a GH account you will immediately get a login error because GH and Windows TLS settings are mismatched.
-YOu should read this article: https://stackoverflow.com/questions/33761919/tls-1-2-in-net-framework-4-0/44153734#44153734
+>Note to fully use its features you need a pro license and you need to enable the Github markdown preview options.
+If you have a *GitHub* account you will immediately get a login error because *GitHub* and Windows TLS settings are mismatched.
+You should read this article: https://stackoverflow.com/questions/33761919/tls-1-2-in-net-framework-4-0/44153734#44153734

-Basically you are going to have to use regedit to create the following keys:
+Basically you are going to have to use *regedit* to create the following keys:

 | Registry Entry | Items |
 | ----------- | ------------------- |